 Enter Robinhood, the original commission free trading app.
 You won't find all the features and account types that TD has.
 However, the app is designed to be as user friendly and easy to use as possible.

-Whatever your reason may be for making the switch, we will show you how to transfer your account from TD Ameritrade to Robinhood.
+Whatever your reason may be for making the switch, we will show you how to transfer from TD Ameritrade to Robinhood.

 TD Ameritrade supports account transfers through the ACATS service.
 This type of transfer is also supported by Robinhood.